Administration

 Office and Communications Manager

-• Sara was raised in the driftless area in Northwest Illinois/Southern Wisconsin.
-She and her brothers grew up playing in nature; sculpting snow tunnels, and camping in white pine forests.
+• Sara was raised in the driftless area of Northwest Illinois.
+She and her brothers grew up playing in nature—sculpting snow tunnels and camping in White Pine forests.
 After high school, Sara was an exchange student in Germany during the fall of the Berlin Wall.
 Before completing her Master of Arts degree, she was a student at the University of Innsbruck, Austria where she first learned about Waldorf education.

 Accountant